khanfarabi/Word2Vec-Application/README.md

 python Similar_Word_extraction.py movie   #for the movie review data

 The notebook Word2Vec_Test is available in code folder.
+Further, the Google Colab link is here: https://colab.research.google.com/drive/15aYA9vx_0T6FpeE1tEwOUyHT7CPIkBgE?usp=sharing  to run the code in Google Colab.
+The data sets need to be uploaded before running the code here.

 # Sample Outcome